1991–92 Pittsburgh Penguins season

 The 1991–92 Pittsburgh Penguins season was the Penguins' 25th season in the National Hockey League (NHL).
-The team was coming off of its first-ever Stanley Cup victory in 1990–91, as they defeated the Minnesota North Stars in the Finals in six games.
+The team was coming off of its first-ever Stanley Cup victory in 1990–91, as they defeated the Chicago Black Hawks in the Finals in six games.
 The Penguins, along with the Detroit Red Wings and New York Rangers, had five 30-goal scorers.
-Six players and three off-ice staff members from the 1991-92 team's year-end roster have been elected to the Hockey Hall of Fame.
+Seven players and three off-ice staff members from the 1991-92 team's year-end roster have been elected to the Hockey Hall of Fame.

 Off-season

 In the off-season, Head Coach Bob Johnson was diagnosed with brain cancer, forcing him to step down, where the Penguins brought in former St. Louis Blues, Montreal Canadiens, and Buffalo Sabres head coach Scotty Bowman to replace Johnson.
 Bowman had previously led the Canadiens to five Stanley Cup championships in the 1970s.
 Johnson lost his battle to cancer on November 26, 1991, and the Penguins honored him by wearing a patch on the left sleeve of their jersey with his nickname "Badger" written on it along with his birth year and death year.